gmlewis/go-gerber/examples/n333-bifilar-coil/README.md

-This is a design of a 333-layer bifilar coil, meaning that if this design were to be fabricated on a 334-layer printed circuit board (PCB), there would be 333 bifilar coils wired in series, one bifilar coil per layer.
-The 334th layer is required to connect the windings in the proper order.
+This is a design of a 333-layer bifilar coil, meaning that if this design were to be fabricated on a 334-layer printed circuit board (PCB), there would be 333 bifilar coils wired in series, one bifilar coil per layer (with the 334th layer to connect the windings in the proper order).
 Note that I'm not aware of any PCB manufacturer anywhere in the world that can handle fabricating a 334-layer PCB... so the question becomes: